mrenrich84/CV/README.md

 #### Empathic colleague
 I like to guess on motivation behind behaviour of people and I always push in finding solutions to happily share this world with everyone, family, friends, colleagues and strangers, whenever possible.

-#### Used to highly professional and stressfull environments
-My 7 years offshore were mostly flying somewhere in the world, get on new vessels and know new people, new systems, new organizations, new projects.
-My shifts onboard were 6am-6pm or 12-12 or viceversa, 7 days a week, usually 4 weeks on/off.
+#### High professionality

-List of clients rep I'm used to "feel breathing behind my shoulders" includes BP, Shell, Statoil and Dong Energy.
+Al ist of clients rep I'm used to "feel breathing over my shoulders" includes BP, Shell, Statoil and Dong Energy.
 I learnt being comfortable in participating at meetings with such gents and/or overwatching the delivery of the final product to them (organized data usually based on client standard complete with reports).

-Quite a few times I had managers around me reminding the cost of stopping or delaying operations - which usually was starting at tens of thousands per day.
+#### High responsability
 I am used to spend weeks in oil rigs safety zones - where any incident has an high risk of stopping oil production at least or catastrofic losses at worse - and be responsible for the positioning of Remotely Operated Vehicle and divers in underwater operations, near structures or in open seas.

 Furthermore, I guided the deploy of features on empty seabeds or near installments and I found myself once in the position of redesigning the route of a flexible riser (a pipeline to platform connector).

 Sorely, I was at Gannett Alpha in August 2011 overwatching the biggest oil leak of North Sea.

+#### Used to stressfull environments
+My 7 years offshore were mostly flying somewhere in the world, get on new vessels and know new people, new systems, new organizations, new projects.
+My shifts onboard were 6am-6pm or 12-12 or viceversa, 7 days a week, usually 4 weeks on/off.

+Quite a few times I had managers around me reminding the cost of stopping or delaying operations - which usually was starting at tens of thousands per day.

 All of these was more cool and challenging than stressfull - such a great adventure!
-Apart the last one, obviously...

 #### Sympathy with management humans
 Owning a restaurant for a year gave me some good insights on how difficult can managers life be.